 2 | Close the consumer when it is no longer necessary |

 That’s all.
-The super stream consumer will take of the details (partitions lookup, coordination of the single consumers, etc).
+The super stream consumer will take care of the details (partition lookup, coordination of individual consumers, etc.).

 Offset Tracking